JingHuang-Su/Career-Project/README.md

 ### Author

-JingHuang-Su, &copy; All copyright saved by JingHuang-Su.
+JingHuang-Su, &copy; All rights reserved.

 Thank you for taking the time to read.